 As politicians swing into election mode the Catholic Bishops of Australia are encouraging people not to vote according to self-interest but with a view to the common good.
 In their pastoral letter they draw attention to a range of issues such as respect for life, marriage and the family, child protection, poverty, health and education.
 The needs of Aboriginal and Torres Strait Islander people, refugees and asylum seekers are highlighted.
 Watch the video here:

 In a Message for Australia Day (26 January 2012) the Commission for Justice, Ecology and Development of the Australian Catholic Bishops Conference has called for more compassionate treatment of asylum seekers.
 Four of the Bishops who signed this statement minister directly to asylum seekers in immigration detention centres located in their dioceses.
 They say there must be a limit to how long asylum seekers can be held in immigration detention.
 Read the full Bishops’ Australia Day call for time limit on detention.

-The Australian Catholic Bishops Conference has updated its social networking protocol.
-It encourages the use of new media for evangelisation and insists on the importance of upholding human dignity in the virtual world.
+The Australian Catholic Bishops Conference’s social networking protocol encourages the use of new media for evangelisation.
+It stresses the importance of upholding human dignity in the virtual world.
 Read the protocol here.

 The Australian Catholic Migrant and Refugee Office (ACMRO) has welcomed changes which will allow asylum seekers who have arrived in Australia by boat to live in the community rather than immigration detention centres while their claims are assessed.
 ACMRO is an office of the Australian Catholic Bishops Conference.
 Read their media release.